 When it comes to water filtration, there are various options with distinct advantages and disadvantages.
 Sediment filters have very few cons but many pros regarding their ability to filter water.
 As you navigate through different water filtration systems, understanding the pros and cons of sediment filters will help you consider if they’re a good fit for your home.

-At Monkey Wrench Plumbing, Heating & Air, we understand that every home has different water filtration needs.
+At Monkey Wrench Plumbing, Heating, Air & Electric, we understand that every home has different water filtration needs.
 After breaking down the pros and cons of sediment filters to homeowners all across Los Angeles County, we’ve laid out what we believe to be the most important factors to consider.